The Revolution (band)

 The Revolution is an American band formed in Minneapolis, Minnesota, in 1979 by Prince, serving as his live band and later as his studio band.
-The band's sound incorporated rock, pop, R&B, funk, new wave and psychedelic elements.
+The band's sound incorporated rock, funk, R&B, new wave, synthpop and psychedelia elements.
 Along with Prince's other projects, the Revolution helped create the Minneapolis sound.
 By the time of their 1986 breakup, the Revolution had backed Prince on two studio albums, two soundtracks and two videos.

 After making its studio album debut on 1999 (1982), the Revolution rose to international fame with Purple Rain (1984), which reached number one on the Billboard 200 and became certified 13× Platinum by the Recording Industry Association of America (RIAA).
 The band achieved its second number-one Billboard 200 album with Around the World in a Day in 1985.
 They charted six top 10 singles on the Billboard Hot 100 chart, including three number-ones: "Let's Go Crazy", "When Doves Cry" and "Kiss".

-The band officially disbanded in 1986 after the Hit n Run – Parade Tour, which supported Parade, the soundtrack for Under the Cherry Moon.
-Following Prince's death in 2016, the band announced reunion shows.
+The Revolution officially disbanded in 1986 after the Hit n Run – Parade Tour, which supported Parade, the soundtrack for Under the Cherry Moon, but following Prince's death in 2016, the band announced reunion shows.
 The Revolution has won three Grammy Awards.